businka/manuals/tls-1-2.rfc-4366.ru.md

                opaque handshake_messages[handshake_messages_length];
            }
       } CertificateVerify;

   Here handshake_messages refers to all handshake messages sent or received, starting at client hello and up to, but not including, this message, including the type and length fields of the handshake messages.
 This is the concatenation of all the Handshake structures (as defined in Section 7.4) exchanged thus far.
 Note that this requires both sides to either buffer the messages or compute running hashes for all potential hash algorithms up to the time of the CertificateVerify computation.
   Servers can minimize this computation cost by offering a restricted set of digest algorithms in the CertificateRequest message.

   The hash and signature algorithms used in the signature MUST be one of those present in the supported_signature_algorithms field of the CertificateRequest message.
 In addition, the hash and signature algorithms MUST be compatible with the key in the client's end-entity certificate.
 RSA keys MAY be used with any permitted hash algorithm, subject to restrictions in the certificate, if any.

   Because DSA signatures do not contain any secure indication of hash algorithm, there is a risk of hash substitution if multiple hashes may be used with any key.
 Currently, DSA [DSS] may only be used with SHA-1.
 Future revisions of DSS [DSS-3] are expected to allow the use of other digest algorithms with DSA, as well as guidance as to which digest algorithms should be used with each key size.
 In addition, future revisions of [PKIX] may specify mechanisms for certificates to indicate which digest algorithms are to be used with DSA.

-Dierks & Rescorla           Standards Track                    [Page 62]

-RFC 5246                          TLS                        August 2008

-7.4.9.
+### 7.4.9.
 Finished

    When this message will be sent:

   A Finished message is always sent immediately after a change cipher spec message to verify that the key exchange and authentication processes were successful.
 It is essential that a change cipher spec message be received between the other handshake messages and the Finished message.

 Meaning of this message:

   The Finished message is the first one protected with the just negotiated algorithms, keys, and secrets.
 Recipients of Finished messages MUST verify that the contents are correct.
 Once a side has sent its Finished message and received and validated the Finished message from its peer, it may begin to send and receive application data over the connection.

    Structure of this message:

       struct {
           opaque verify_data[verify_data_length];
       } Finished;

   verify_data
      PRF(master_secret, finished_label, Hash(handshake_messages))
         [0..verify_data_length-1];

   finished_label
      For Finished messages sent by the client, the string "client finished".
 For Finished messages sent by the server, the string "server finished".

   Hash denotes a Hash of the handshake messages.
 For the PRF defined in Section 5, the Hash MUST be the Hash used as the basis for the PRF.
 Any cipher suite which defines a different PRF MUST also define the Hash to use in the Finished computation.

   In previous versions of TLS, the verify_data was always 12 octets long.
 In the current version of TLS, it depends on the cipher suite.
 Any cipher suite which does not explicitly specify verify_data_length has a verify_data_length equal to 12.
 This includes all existing cipher suites.
 Note that this representation has the same encoding as with previous versions.
   Future cipher suites MAY specify other lengths but such length MUST be at least 12 bytes.

-Dierks & Rescorla           Standards Track                    [Page 63]

-RFC 5246                          TLS                        August 2008

   handshake_messages
      All of the data from all messages in this handshake (not including any HelloRequest messages) up to, but not including, this message.
 This is only data visible at the handshake layer and does not include record layer headers.
 This is the concatenation of all the Handshake structures as defined in Section 7.4, exchanged thus far.

    It is a fatal error if a Finished message is not preceded by a ChangeCipherSpec message at the appropriate point in the handshake.